|Puerto Maldonado, Madre de Dios, Peru||Puerto Maldonado, Madre de Dios, Peru|

 Cut Stones and Crossroads - R Wright Exploring Cusco - P Frost The Incas and Their Ancestors - M Moseley

-This is not our group tour and there is not our Tour Leader.
+This is not a Peregrine group tour with a Peregrine leader.
 It is sold to independent travellers and the lodge provides all guides.

 Heath River and Sandoval lake Lodges